 Something to remember about funny travel stories is that writers often embellish their stories.
 There’s no shame in this and it’s not seen as any kind of dishonest move.
 What’s better?
 A dead boring account of something that happened to you, or a hilarious version of the same story, albeit with some poetic license in the telling?

 Most people don’t care about the truth in details.
-That’s why CNN, the National Enquirer, and Instagram influencers are so popular.
+That’s why Fox News, the National Enquirer, and Instagram influencers are so popular.
 Most of us know it’s fake, but many of us still consume the stories.

 We want to hear funny travel experiences, not dry reports.
 We all enjoy travel stories that make us laugh.

 Many travel books are about hardships and the trials and tribulations of navigating your way through a foreign city.
 When things go wrong, it’s not a lot of fun.
 But it makes for great stories.
 I wonder how many travel writers hope that things go wrong?

 As the great Paul Theroux (a man not known for his particularly funny prose) once said, “Travel is glamorous only in retrospect.”
 My own, less eloquent version of this is, “Travel is only funny when told to your mates in the pub back home.”

 Here are my picks for the funniest books about travel ever written (or at least the ones I’ve read).